Being a newbie and moving to Hong Kong to start a new life is at once exhilarating, daunting, and stressful.

 - Southside: if budget is less of a concern, consider the Southside (including Repulse Bay, Stanley).
 While further away from Central, this area offers a beachy, more peaceful lifestyle.
 Relaxing at its finest.

-What you need is a good estate agent.
-Along with caution about difficult landlords and what to spot in your tenancy agreement, we recommend who we think is the best agent in town in our guide to apartment hunting in Hong Kong.
+In our guide to apartment hunting in Hong Kong, we talk caution about difficult landlords and what to spot in your tenancy agreement, we also recommend who we think is the best agent in town.

 In our article dedicated to buying furniture in Hong Kong, you’ll find our top five recommendations for where to get the best and most stylish stuff in town.
 You can get your hands on Scandinavian chic without visiting IKEA, art deco-style design classics, 2nd hand furniture in the places we recommend.